 On February 21, 2024, Los Angeles Waterkeeper (Waterkeeper) sent Arcadia Products a 60-day Notice of Intent (NOI) to file a citizen suit related to alleged stormwater-related violations of the Clean Water Act at three Arcadia Products facilities located in Vernon, California.
 The alleged violations include exceedances of discharge-related requirements and limitations, certain alleged stormwater pollution prevention plan inadequacies, and certain monitoring and reporting violations.
 The Company has engaged an engineering and consulting firm to assist the Company in investigating the allegations and in responding to the NOI.
 The Company also has been in contact with the Los Angeles Regional Water Quality Control Board (LARWQCB) to address certain alleged reporting violations.
 The Company understands that reporting violations are subject to mandatory minimum penalties under the California Water Code.
-On April 26, 2024, Waterkeeper filed a complaint in the U.S. District Court for the Central District of California under the citizen suit provisions of the Clean Water Act but has not yet served the complaint on Arcadia.
-The Company cannot predict how the Waterkeeper allegations will be resolved or the extent of any penalties that the LARWQCB might seek to impose.
+On April 26, 2024, Waterkeeper filed a complaint in the U.S. District Court for the Central District of California under the citizen suit provisions of the Clean Water Act but Act.
+The Company is in settlement discussions with Waterkeeper.
+Those discussion could include certain improvements to the Company's stormwater management infrastructure and practices at all three facilities.
+The Company also has not yet served been in contact with the complaint on Arcadia.
+Los Angeles Regional Water Quality Control Board (LARWQCB) to address certain alleged violations.
+The Company understands that certain violations may be subject to mandatory minimum penalties under the California Water Code.
+The Company cannot predict how the Waterkeeper allegations lawsuit will be resolved, or but has accrued \$450 for estimated reporting penalties based upon facts and circumstances currently known to the extent of any penalties that the LARWQCB might seek to impose.